20 Types of Gases with Uses (Both Natural and Synthetic)

 Definition of Gas

-Since any form of volatile matter is called a gas, there are many others besides the above.
+Since any form of volatile matter can be called a gas, the above-mentioned list is not complete.

 There are basically two types as